 Obsessions are unwanted and intrusive thoughts, images, or urges that cause distress or anxiety.

 Yes, Obsessive-Compulsive Disorder (OCD) is classified as an anxiety disorder.
-It is characterized by recurring, unwanted thoughts or obsessions and repetitive behaviors or compulsions.
-These obsessions and compulsions can cause significant distress and anxiety.
+According to the National Institute of Mental Health (NIMH), OCD is characterized by recurring, unwanted thoughts (obsessions) and repetitive behaviors (compulsions).
+These obsessions and compulsions can interfere with daily activities and cause significant distress and anxiety.

 Yes, Obsessive-Compulsive Disorder (OCD) is considered a neurodivergent condition.
 Neurodivergence refers to variations in the human brain regarding sociability, learning, attention, mood, and other mental functions.
 It’s a concept that was created in the autism community and has expanded to include conditions like ADHD, dyslexia, and indeed, OCD.